 Menus were handed out and we were asked when we wanted to eat and our meal choices.
 Not being hugely hungry I chose a main and asked to eat towards the end of the flight with the plan of making it a late dinner to help adjust to the upcoming time zone change between Finland and Japan.
 Anne-So confirmed her gluten free meal had been loaded.

 We were soon up in the air and Dennis sprung into action.
 I was pretty easy mostly filling up with nuts and water whilst watching movies.
 I enjoyed The Square but found Downsizing to be much better.
 We had wanted to watch both films at the cinema but had somehow not managed to see them already.
-The IFE screen was of a decent size and quality, the Qatar branded noise cancelling headphones did their job.

 After being done with movies it was now time for my second favourite pastime, eating.
 I had chosen the beef which I had with a glass of Bordeaux.
 Whilst the vegetables were beautifully cooked and seasoned the meat was what many would call a shoe leather special.
 That was one tough plate of meat!
 With the chocolate dessert being out I ended up with the berries for pudding.
 Shockingly enough they were delicious with a glass of sweet sherry.
 On the other hand Anne-So’s gluten free meal was quite frankly embarrassing…

-We arrived early and got a lovely farewell from Dennis before we left.
 He apparently even held back economy so I could use the bathroom before disembarking.
 Loving that First in Business service!

 Overall there were some really great moments on our first QR flight and I can definitely see what the hype is about and their whole idea of First in Business.
 However, for those that say it matches or beats British Airways First, you must have been very unlucky with your BA flights and super lucky on QR, as clearly from my limited sample BA First was on a higher level.
 That said, no separate bus for premium passengers, running out of my first choice dessert and Anne-So’s appalling gluten free meal made for a forgivable but less than perfect experience.

 Arriving early and being amongst the first off the aircraft meant for an easy run through transit security.
 Unfortunately this is where I made a small error.
 We arrived at one of the D gates and looking around for signs to the lounges we continued onward.
 Unknowingly the Al Mourjan Lounge was a good 15 minute walk away and at just after midnight it felt a lot longer than that.
-What we didn’t realise until afterwards is that there is a transit train that would have made things a lot easier… oh well, I least I got to have my photo taken with that giant Pinocchio type thing.

 Al Mourjan Lounge

-For Qatar Airways and Oneworld First and Business Class passengers only
+Access: Qatar Airways and Oneworld First and Business Class passengers only

 After a few more cups of coffee, fruit juice and water to keep hydrated and ready for our flight to Narita it was time to leave the lounge and head for the gate.
 In all the Al Mourjan lounge would have been a great place to stop off for another hour if we had been less tired and less full.
 I was already looking forward to our return in a few weeks.